Best Activity Trackers

 If merely on your smartphone, access the Bluetooth settings and the Paired devices section of it.
 Simply tap the device that you want to unpair (which would be your activity tracker) and you are good to go.

-Whether you are after a fitness tracker to obtain new fitness goals or you are merely looking for one to improve your fitness habits, they are fantastic devices.
+Whether you are after a fitness tracker to obtain new fitness goals or you are merely looking for one to improve your current fitness activity, they are fantastic devices.
 They can vary quite a bit, so you need to be aware of what you are looking for.
-But, you now should have a better idea of what they are capable of.
+But, you now should have a better idea of what they are capable of and which activity tracker best fits you and your fitness goals.